blackman5566/allen-ios-code-style/README.md

-# Allen iOS Code Style
+# Allen iOS Code Style Skill

-A practical iOS Swift code style playbook for AI-assisted refactoring, readable structure, and production review.
+A Codex skill for AI-assisted iOS Swift refactoring, readable code organization, and production review.

 This repository is not a general Swift style guide.

 It focuses on one specific problem:

-> When AI helps organize or refactor Swift code, the result should still look like production code that a human iOS engineer can review, maintain, and ship.
+> When Codex or another AI assistant helps organize Swift code, the result should still look like production code that a human iOS engineer can review, maintain, and ship.

 ## Why This Exists